 What Are the Key Facts About Asbestos in NYC Schools?

-- 733 schools affected: NYC Department of Education records confirm asbestos in more than 730 public schools, including elementary, middle, and high schools across all five boroughs.
+- 733 schools affected: NYC Department of Education records confirm asbestos in more than 730 public schools, including elementary, middle, and high schools across all five boroughs [11].

 - Long-term exposure risk: School staff, including teachers, custodians, maintenance workers, and administrators, face cumulative exposure over decades of employment.

-- AHERA compliance failures: The EPA and NYC DEP have documented repeated violations including inadequate tri-annual inspections, failure to maintain management plans, and incomplete notification to staff and parents.
+- AHERA compliance failures: The EPA and NYC DEP have documented repeated violations including inadequate tri-annual inspections, failure to maintain management plans, and incomplete notification to staff and parents [9] [10].

-- Mesothelioma latency: Many school employees exposed in the 1980s-2000s are now developing mesothelioma and lung cancer, with a typical 10-50 year latency period.
+- Mesothelioma latency: Many school employees exposed in the 1980s-2000s are now developing mesothelioma and lung cancer, with a typical 10-50 year latency period [3] [4].

 How Long Has Asbestos Been a Problem in NYC Schools?

-"Many families don't realize that their children attend school in buildings that have been known to contain asbestos for decades.
+"Many families don't realize that their children attend school in buildings that have been known to contain hazardous materials for decades.
 The health risks aren't always immediate, but they're real and they accumulate over time.
 Parents deserve transparency about what's in their child's school," explains Anna Jackson, Director of Patient Support at Danziger & De Llano.

 What Are the Current AHERA Requirements for NYC Schools?